Close to 1.3 million Americans are currently living with Lewy Body Dementia.

 What Is Lewy Body Dementia?

-Lewy Body Dementia (LBD) is a form of progressive dementia that occurs when protein deposits (Lewy bodies) take over brain nerve cells responsible for memory, motor skills, cognition, and more.
+Lewy body dementia (LBD) is a form of progressive dementia that occurs when protein deposits (Lewy bodies) take over brain nerve cells responsible for memory, motor skills, cognition, and more.

 Signs and Symptoms of Lewy Body Dementia